Skip to content

 The main component to remember when you seek financial compensation is the severity of the brain injury and its impact on your daily life.

-These are the main factors that will be considered when determining the value of your traumatic brain injury case:
+These are the main factors that will be considered when determining the value of your case:

-• Medical treatment costs from the initial accident may include ambulance services, hospital stays, surgery, X-rays, medication, physical therapy, assistive devices for rehabilitation, and therapy.
+• Medical treatment costs from the initial accident.
+These might include ambulance services, hospital stays, surgery, X-rays, medication, physical therapy, assistive devices for rehabilitation, and therapy.
 In cases that cause chronic conditions or long-term disabilities, victims may also claim damages for future medical expenses and care.

 • Pain and suffering beyond the original injury if you experience a loss of quality of life.
 The court may award damages for this after considering the nature and severity of the injuries, the victim’s age and quality of life, and the non-economic losses incurred from the injury.